-- increase in the common use of electronic communications infrastructure (ducts, antenna poles, buildings / facilities, cable drainage, low voltage poles and public lighting posts);
+- increase in the common use of electronic communications infrastructure (ducts, antenna poles, buildings / facilities, , low voltage poles and public lighting posts);

 - Improve planning documentation;

 - Accelerate NGN development;

 - Increase investment;

 - Increase of broadband access availability.

-The system is made of a georeferenced database where EKIP collects data from operators through a web application based on the Esri ArcGIS server platform.
-Data is provided in shapefile format and kept in the Posgtgre SQL database run by EKIP.
+The system is made of a georeferenced database where EKIP collects data from operators through a web application based on the java software platform.
+The whole system is implemented as an open-source solution.
+The system for mapping of electronic communications infrastructure uses GeoServer and Geoportal application software.
+Data is kept in the Posgtgre SQL database run by EKIP.
+The operators in accordance with the law deliver the data on quarter basis and for operators there is a possibility to input data in dual fashion.
+The first is to manually enter the data, while the second is to group import shapefiles to be added.
+Data on planned infrastructure can be also inputted similarly to the process for already-existing infrastructure.
+EKIP can review the data and have the opportunity to request clarification.
 EKIP reviews the data and makers various reports.
-Access to the platform is granted in two layers, one for public access139 which is more conservative, and one restricted access for operators, designers and local/national institutions and the available data depends on the user according to the law.
+Access to the platform is granted in two layers, one for public access which is more conservative, and one restricted access for operators, designers and local/national institutions and the available data depends on the user according to the law.

-The data available for restricted access covers:
+The data covers:

-- Ducts: geographical location, ownership of the ducts (placed cables), their owners and types, manholes (their owners and types), placed equipment, space availability; - Antenna Poles: geographical location, height and dimensions of the pole (and ownership), placed equipment, space availability; - Buildings/facilities: geographical location, ownership, placed equipment, space availability.
+- Ducts: geographical location, ownership of the ducts (placed cables), their owners and types, manholes (their owners and types), placed equipment, space availability; - Cable: geographical location, ownership of the cable, their types; - Poles: geographical location, height and dimensions of the pole (and ownership), placed equipment, placed cable, space availability; - Buildings/facilities: geographical location, ownership, placed equipment, space availability.